rackerlabs/rackspace-how-to/content/rpc-microsoft/rpc-microsoft-faq.md

 -   **Core infrastructure** - Microsoft Systems Center is an ideal choice whenever seasonal spikes require additional power from your hardware reserves or Microsoft Azure.
--   **Application hosting** - Consisting of Microsoft SharePoint, Lync, and Exchange, the Rackspace dedicated Cloud Office product is the ultimate application for the Microsoft Cloud OS platform.
+-   **Application hosting** - Consisting of Microsoft SharePoint and Exchange.
+The Rackspace dedicated Cloud Office product is the ultimate application for the Microsoft Cloud OS platform.
 -   **Web hosting** - Hosts production, QA, and Dev environments on Systems Center with confidence.